motlabs/mot-labs/README.md

 ## About
-This repository provides tutorial codes of [Tensorflow](https://www.tensorflow.org/) models
+This repository shares labs in MoTLab study since 2018 Jan.

 ## Compiler/Interface Dependencies